barklem/sumo-doc/README.md

 # sumo-doc
 SUMO Documentation with Markdown using MkDocs including Math support

-### OBS: never edit anything in the site directory, nor the gh-pages, directly!

 ## Get started
 To work with the documentaton you need to install MkDocs, the Material theme and an extension package:
 1. MkDocs Installation: https://www.mkdocs.org/#installation